designsystemsinternational/react-admin-github/README.md

 - **You can have a maximum of 1000 resources in the same resource folder**.
 This is because neither the Git Tree nor the Git Content API on GitHub supports pagination on file data.
 - **You can only show a single field value and a `createdAt` timestamp in the resource list**.
 This is because we cannot load all resource JSON files via the GitHub API when listing resources, so this package encodes a timestamp and a field value into the filename itself (e.g. `2022-07-05-09-00-00-My-amazing-post.json`).
 You can set which field value to use when setting up the API functions (see below).

+> TODO: File uploads: How they are handled.

 ### 3. API function

 When communicating with the GitHub API, you need a personal access token or App secret, and these cannot be exposed on your static website.
 Therefore, this package ships with a single function that can be used in any serverless framework (AWS Lambda, Netlify Functions, etc) or cloud server (EC2, Heroku, etc) to proxy calls to the GitHub API.
 This function holds all the functionality needed to run the `authProvider` and `dataProvider`.